“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 The triple-layer composite PVC construction, featuring a layer of aramid fiber, produces an incredibly stiff inflatable board at all pressures.
 This translates to better stability and tighter control.

-The quad fin setup features two US and two FCS two-tab fin boxes, and the Axis ships with a whopping 8 different fins for you to choose from, including a custom designed low-profile fin for the FCS two-tab boxes.
+The quad fin setup features two US and two FCS two-tab fin boxes, and the Axis ships with a whopping 8 different fins for you to choose from, including a custom-designed low-profile fin for the FCS two-tab boxes.
 Just behind the fins is a hard foam rail designed to help release water from the back of the board to increase speed – especially when surfing.

-The Axis does come in two different sizes for different size paddlers – the 98 (9’8” x 35.5”) and the 88 (8’8” x 34.5”), and is backed by their lifetime warranty.
+The Axis comes in two different sizes for paddlers of different sizes – the 98 (9’8” x 35.5”) and the 88 (8’8” x 34.5”)- and is backed by their lifetime warranty.

 Bottom Line:The Hydrus Axis 98 is an incredibly well-made and well-designed whitewater SUP that blends performance, durability, and versatility.